 Studies at MAP

-The Emory Mood and Anxiety Disorders Program has been conducting clinical research studies of psychiatric disorders for almost 20 years.
-We specialize in performing high-quality research of new potential treatments for major depression, bipolar disorder, and anxiety disorders.
+The Emory Mood and Anxiety Disorders Program has been conducting clinical research studies of psychiatric disorders for over 20 years.
+We specialize in perfmorming high-quality research of new potential treatments for major depression, bipolar disorder, posttraumatic stress disorder and other anxiety disorders.
 At times, we also conduct studies comparing the effects of psychotherapy and medication for these disorders.
 Please see the sidebar of this page to learn more about our current studies.

 The physicians in our research program are all members of the Emory University Department of Psychiatry and Behavioral Sciences.
 Our studies are under the purview of the Emory Institutional Review Board, which helps to ensure that research ethics are maintained to a high standard, and that the confidentiality of participants is maximally protected.